piquelab/QuASAR/README.md

 ### Pileups & cleaned pileups
 Note: These steps require [samtools] and [bedtools].

 Using the samtools mpileup command, create a pileup file from aligned reads.
-Provide a fasta-formatted reference genome (hg19.fa) and a bed file of positions you wish to pileup on (e.g., 1KG SNP positions):
+Provide a fasta-formatted reference genome (hg19.fa) and a bed file of positions you wish to pileup on (e.g., 1K genomes SNP positions):

 ```C
 samtools mpileup -f hg19.fa -l snps.af.bed input.bam | gzip > input.pileup.gz